moritzshore/rswap/README.md

 for help on any specific function, use ```> ?functionname```

 ## How to run SWAP?
-The SWAP model can be run using the 'run_swap()' function.
+The SWAP model can be run using the `run_swap()` function.
 It needs to know where your model setup is located.
 The `swap.exe` must be located in the parent directory of `project_path`!

 ```
 run_swap(project_path)